tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The presence of padding does not change the overall record size limitations
 - the full encoded TLSInnerPlaintext MUST not exceed 2^14 octets.
-If the maximum fragment length is reduced, such as by the max_fragment_length extension from [RFC6066], then the reduced limit applies to the full plaintext, including the padding.
+If the maximum fragment length is reduced, as for example by the max_fragment_length extension from [RFC6066], then the reduced limit applies to the full plaintext, including the padding.

-Selecting a padding policy that suggests when and how much to pad is a complex topic, and is beyond the scope of this specification.
-If the application layer protocol atop TLS has its own padding, it may be preferable to pad application_data TLS records within the application layer.
+Selecting a padding policy that suggests when and how much to pad is a complex topic and is beyond the scope of this specification.
+If the application layer protocol on top of TLS has its own padding, it may be preferable to pad application_data TLS records within the application layer.
 Padding for encrypted handshake and alert TLS records must still be handled at the TLS layer, though.
-Later documents may define padding selection algorithms, or define a padding policy request mechanism through TLS extensions or some other means.
+Later documents may define padding selection algorithms or define a padding policy request mechanism through TLS extensions or some other means.

 ## Limits on Key Usage